 The content in Physical Sciences section involves questions from Maths, Physics and General Chemistry.
 You should be familiar with all equations and constants which you have studied in your undergraduate course along with those listed specifically in the content outline.
 Some of the necessary constants and conversion factors, in addition to the periodic table of elements, will be provided with the test questions.
 The multiple-choice questions will be based on passages which can be in any of the four formats namely-

 Information Presentation- These passages will be in the form of textbook or journal articles, to test your understanding and evaluation of given information.

 Problem Solving- These passages will describe problems in Physics or General Chemistry and the questions based on these passages will assess your problem solving abilities.

 Research Study- These passages will be based on methods and results of research and the questions are designed to test your understanding of the project.

 Persuasive Argument- These passages may express single viewpoint or two opposing points of view and the questions are designed to test your ability, to evaluate the validity of the argument.

 MCAT Verbal Reasoning:

-The MCAT content in the Verbal Reasoning section is designed to test your ability to understand, evaluate and apply information from the given passages.
-These passages are 500-600 words long and the MCAT content for these passages can be from humanities, social sciences and from areas of natural sciences which have not been tested on MCAT Physical and Biological Sciences.
+The Verbal Reasoning section is designed to test your ability to understand, evaluate and apply information from the given passages.
+These passages are 500-600 words long and the content for these passages can be from humanities, social sciences and from areas of natural sciences which have not been tested on MCAT Physical and Biological Sciences.
 Each passage will be followed by 5-10 multiple-choice questions.
-Even though the MCAT content for these passages is from a broad range of subjects, you will not be tested on specific subject knowledge; instead the questions will be of general nature.
+Even though the content for these passages is from a broad range of subjects, you will not be tested on specific subject knowledge; instead the questions will be of general nature.
 MCAT Biological Sciences:

 MCAT Writing Section: